Click here to find out.

 There are probably times where today’s healthcare providers feel like they’ve been thrown on that Titans course.
 Instead of completing the Herculean Pull and Atlas Smash, they’re pulled into several different directions and under the pressure of mounting administrative work.
 And then there’s that heavy ball and chain that follows them around, often all the way home at the end of the day: EHR documentation.

-We enjoy a little background music – “Sound” is in our name after all – so as we dig into this topic a little further, we have put together a themed playlist to help guide the conversation.
+We enjoy a little background music, so as we dig into this topic a little further, we have put together a themed playlist to help guide the conversation.
 So hit play on that Spotify list (or fire up the ol’ 6-disc changer if you prefer the retro option) – we have a three track mixtape ready to help you get untethered from the computer.

 Mixtape Track #1: “Take Away this Ball and Chain,” Social Distortion